Stadia: everything you need to know about Google's game-streaming service

 As long as you’re connected to the internet with a fast and stable connection and you’re using a recent desktop version of the Chrome browser, you’ve got the setup needed to use Stadia.

-Playing a video game on Stadia is as simple as opening a new tab in Chrome and going to the service's homepage.
+Playing a video game on Stadia is as simple as opening a new tab in Chrome and going to the service's Stadia.com homepage, or even jumping from a YouTube video link about the game.

 Google will prompt you to run a connection test that checks your internet bandwidth, the latency between your computer and the servers, and any data loss.
 Google requires a streaming rate of 15Mbps, latency below 40ms, and data loss below 5%.
 With these requirements met, you’ll be ready to dive into a game.